-215 North Main Street,
+215 N. Main Street,

 1 person favorited this theater

-The neon-lit indian-chief head that watched over Pocatello’s Main Street was a local landmark.
-After opening in 1938, the Chief Theatre served the community for over 40 years, and during the golden age, under Fox Intermountain Theatres.
+The neon-lit Indian-chief head that watched over Pocatello’s Main Street was a local landmark.
+After opening on January 6, 1938 with Wallace Beery in “The Bad Man of Brimstone”, the Fox Chief Theatre served the community for over 40 years, and during the golden age, under Fox Intermountain Theatres.

 Then the unthinkable happened.
 On March 20, 1993, the Chief Theatre was gutted by a fire that started in the roof.
-The only item salvaged from the fire was an indian-chief tile mosaic.
+The only item salvaged from the fire was an Indian-chief tile mosaic.

-In 2001, a local business which moved into a building next door to the former Chief Theatre and turned the leveled site into a parking lot, restored the mosaic to use near its entrance.
+In 2001, a local business which moved into a building next door to the former Chief Theatre and turned the levelled site into a parking lot, restored the mosaic to use near its entrance.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.